 Sources: Center for Systems Science and Engineering (CSSE) Johns Hopkins University of Medicine; Our World in Data

 The use of vaccines is anticipated to reduce the global burden of COVID‑19 significantly.
 The first phase I clinical trial for a COVID‑19 vaccine commenced in March 2020.
 The first public vaccination dose was given as part of a mass campaign in the United Kingdom on 8 December 2020.
-By 31 January 2021, almost 100 million COVID‑19 vaccine doses had been given worldwide, predominantly in high income countries.
-As of 11 August 2021, that had increased to over 4.4 billion doses with over 865 million people fully vaccinated.
+As of 21 November 2021, over 7.4 billion doses had been administered with 3.1 billion people fully vaccinated.

 5.3.2.
 New Zealand epidemiology

-Currently, most of the cases occur in managed facilities (over 95 percent from 1 January to 9 August 2021).
-As shown in Figure 5.2, since the first case was reported in 2020 to 1 February 2021, 60 percent of total confirmed cases had been imported, 17 percent were related to an imported case and 20 percent were locally acquired from a known case and 3 percent were locally acquired from an unknown source.
-According to the Ministry of Health, a total of 2,525,687 tests were conducted from 22 January 2020 (the date of the first test in New Zealand) to 9 August 2021.
-Of these, 2158 tests (0.1 percent) in the community and 1492 tests (0.4 percent) in managed facilities were positive for SARS-CoV-2.
+Prior to the outbreak of the Delta variant, during 2021, most of the reported cases were imported from overseas (over 95 percent from 1 January to 9 August 2021) as shown in Figure 5.2.
+During the Delta outbreak (from 17 August) the majority of cases were locally acquired and epidemiologically linked, and a lower proportion were imported (4 percent).
+According to the Ministry of Health, a total of nearly 4.9 million tests were conducted from 22 January 2020 (the date of the first test in New Zealand) to 29 November 2021.
+Of these, 12,160 tests (0.3 percent) in the community and 1,777 tests (0.4 percent) in managed facilities were positive for SARS-CoV-2.

-For the current case status, see the NZ COVID‑19 Dashboard produced by the Institute of Environmental Science and Research (ESR), and for further information about current sources of cases, see COVID-19: Source of cases on the Ministry of Health website.
+For the current case status, see the NZ COVID‑19 Dashboard produced by the Institute of Environmental Science and Research (ESR), and for further information about current sources of cases, see COVID-19: Source of cases.

 Strategy for prevention